UseModular skylight system, roof window

 Shared open spaces built around daylight.

 Daylight and fresh air are delivered to the atrium via six longlights comprising a total of 84 VELUX Modular Skylights.
 Wulf Architekten decided to use VELUX Modular Skylights primarily due to their unique design.
 Despite their low profile, all mechanical elements are contained within the frames, creating a beautiful uniform finish when they are placed together.
 All 84 modules were fully installed in just 4 days.
-The resultant indoor climate is ideal allowing students to work comfortable
+The resultant indoor climate is ideal allowing students to work comfortably.

 Even when it is overcast outside the VELUX Modular Skylights provide plenty of even, diffused natural light.
 Daylight is not just about aesthetics either.
 Today, children spend up to 90% of their time indoors, and studies have shown that optimal daylight and ventilation conditions indoors can boost children’s learning abilities by up to 15%.